makeesyai/makeesy-python/assignments/assignments_part1.md

 Output: [1, 0]
 ```

-### Exercise 3
+### Exercise 2
-Write a function that takes a list of numbers and another number.
+Write a program that takes a list of numbers (use the proper datatype) and
-The function decides whether or not the given number
+another number.
+Then decides whether or not the given number is inside the list
-is inside the list and returns (then prints) an appropriate boolean.
+and prints (then prints) an appropriate boolean.

 ```
 Input: [5, 10, 15, 20, 25], 5